seanmorris/pib/README.md

 ### Dynamic Extensions from Remote Servers:

-You can also load extension from remote servers with URLs:
+You can also load extensions from remote servers with URLs:

 ```javascript
 const php = new PhpWeb({sharedLibs: [`https://unpkg.com/php-wasm-iconv/php8.3-phar.so`]});